About

 Me

 My clients witness me walk the walk when it comes to people experience and outcomes.
-They have called me the "Ship's Deana Troi" (Star Trek TNG) because I empathize with the people and I care about how the changes show up and impact them.
-I take the time to listen to them, hear their pain points, support them, advocate for them, and I coach their leaders on how to show up for them.
-I'm committed to holding space for and amplifying the voices and stories of women and underrepresented people.
+Leaders have called me the "Ship's Deana Troi" (Star Trek TNG) because I empathize with them and I care about how the changes show up and impact their people.

-I'm not sure The Trammps classic is so much a theme song as it is a way of being, a way of life.
-I always say I was born when Blondie, Stevie Nicks and Disco all converged and it explains everything about me.
-My first records were Diana Ross' Upside Down and Olivia Newton John's Xanadu on little 45s.
 A child of the 80s, I strive to live life in as much color as a disco dance floor, Care Bear book, Rainbow Brite doll, charm necklace, or a neon sign, sometimes all at once, while disco, Lionel Ritchie, Madonna, Hall & Oates, Stevie Nicks and Blondie play on Spotify - or my turntable - as I'm cooking or making a craft or painting.
 A little Ol' Blue Eyes for the moments when I need to slow things down.

 I'm as comfortable in my Doc Martens as I am in those slouchy 80s vintage boots I scored on Etsy and scouring markets for MCM home furnishings.
 I will always sing The Jefferson's theme song to anyone who's promoted, binge Who's the Boss? and Star Trek TNG, and relate just about any situation to an episode of 90210.
 I enjoy an occasional 5K although strength and yoga workouts are my jam now.
 I love exploring and traveling and my favorite trip was to Syros, Greece to pit fire clay pots and immerse myself in the culture.